timcowlishaw/enxaneta/documentation/working_notes/01_modelling-tarot-reversals.md

 Subversion positions reversals as challenges to conventional wisdom, revealing unexpected, oblique, or even absurd perspectives.
 It emphasises the contextual fluidity of interpretation, and the value of unorthodox insight.

 Operationalising the trickster archetype and/or shamanic wisdom is no mean feat.
+The program needs to generate subversive interpretations that are still meaningful and relevant to the querent's situation.
+This involves balancing randomness with coherence.

 We could implement a `subversion` attribute on the `Card` class to store unconventional or trickster-like meanings associated with reversals.
 This could be a string, array, or even a nested object with multiple subversive interpretations.